Posts

 Image

-Our village of Antraigues looks so peaceful from afar, but this weekend it sprang to life as the center of the annual Ardeche chestnut festival drawing neighbors from all over the surrounding Cevennes mountains.
+Antraigues usually looks peaceful, but this weekend the village came alive for the annual Ardèche chestnut festival, drawing people from across the mountains."
 Crisp autumn air and the scent of woodsmoke greeted us as we walked out from our townhouse and into the square just as the festivities were beginning.
-Villagers mingled happily, voices rising in laughter as they awaited the evening's revelries.
-Tables groaned under the weight of honeyed figs, freshly cooked chestnuts, wheels of soft cheese, and loaves of crusty bread.
-The rich aroma of roasted meats drifted from fires crackling nearby, while children scampered about, their delighted shrieks echoing off ancient stonewalls.
-As darkness fell, an air of celebration took hold under the light of the full harvest moon.
-Friends clustered together, clinking gla...
+Villagers mingled, voices rising in laughter as they awaited the evening's revelries.
+Tables were loaded with honeyed figs, freshly cooked chestnuts, soft cheeses and crusty bread.
+The rich aroma of roasted meats drifted from fires crackling nearby, while children scampered about, their joyful shrieks echoing off the stonewalls.
+As darkness fell, the festival really got going Everybody clustered together, clinking glasses of chestnut beer and warming spiced wine.
+At long tables, families shared platters piled high with food. ...

 Rainy Retreat in Antraigues